Dan-wanna-M/blog/_posts/2024-05-05-Designing-a-Constrained-Decoding-Engine-for-Structured-Text-Generation-in-Large-Language-Models.md

 **Can't we just augment regular expression with negative lookahead?**

+Most regular expression engines either do not support lookahead at all or support the arbitrary version.
+Modifying these engines to extend or limit their capabilities would introduce significant complexities.

-Augmenting regular expressions in this way would not integrate smoothly with the rest of the grammar.
-This is because nonterminals cannot be embedded within regular expressions, which can lead to unnecessary duplication of strings.
+Furthermore, augmenting regular expressions in this way would require a way to embed nonterminals within the regular expressions, leading to added complexity.
+Such changes could also break compatibility with standard regular expression syntax.

 **Can't we just use \#except!(\<strings\>) to represent one token and treat it like a normal nonterminal?**